zoltrain/www/source/blog/2014-04-16-vagrant-cloud-5-weeks-in.html.markdown

 We've shipped a number of features to improve Vagrant Cloud:

 - **Box favoriting**.
-You can now track boxes by favorting them.
+You can now track boxes by favoriting them.
 Favorited boxes show up on your profile and in your dashboard.
 - **Authentication token management**.
 You can now revoke and create authentication tokens for use with the API.
 This includes tokens